There are many options for grocery delivery in Orlando and on Walt Disney World property, including Amazon Prime Now, Garden Grocer, and Instacart.

 And finally, Instacart is an app and service that offers 1-hour grocery delivery from an array of stores.
 In the Orlando area, you can choose to shop at Publix, Whole Foods, CVS, Publix Liquors, or Costco.

-There is a $10 minimum order per store, and if your order is under $35 there is a $4 delivery fee (except on your first order).
+There is a $10 minimum order per store, and there is a delivery fee that depends on the size of your order.
+In general, the fee will range from $5 – $8.

-Where to Pick Up Groceries Delivered at Disney World Resorts
+Where to Pick Up A Grocery Delivery at Your Resort

 When you get a notification that your order was delivered, you can pick it up at any time from the Bell Service desk at your resort.